AmrMohamad/PyKanban/README.md

 ## Features

-- Allow you create a table with customized headers by coloring text and text background in the terminal.
+- Allow you to create a table with customized headers by coloring text and text backgrounds in the terminal.

   <p align="center">
     <img src="./docs/header-table.png"